This is a guest post by Beth Owens.

 By tying your initiatives as closely to your retail sector as possible, you are showing your commitment to changing your industry from the inside out.

-3. Make sustainability a part of your brand story
+4. Make sustainable retail a part of your brand story

 Your efforts will only go so far if you don’t publicize your involvement in sustainable initiatives.
 You need to let consumers know what they (and the planet) stand to gain by supporting your business.
 To do this, you need to incorporate sustainability into how your brand communicates with customers.
 After all, this won’t be the only reason that your customers support your business; to create a well-rounded brand, you need to show consumers how sustainability fits seamlessly alongside your other selling points as a retailer.